 Although using the NLAuth authentication method is relatively easy as compared to OAuth method, it does have a few limitations.
 One of them being that it is highly sensitive to password rotation policies.
 For example, you will need to update the password in your scripts if you have changed your NetSuite account password after it has expired.
 Moreover, if you have used same credentials for multiple authentications, then you will have manually update the password for each script.
 Issues like these significantly increase the overhead involved when using this method.

 Another major flaw with using the NLAuth method is that it sends your NetSuite account password in plain text in the request header.
-So if a hacker is listening and monitoring your traffic, then your NetSuite account can be easily compromised.
+So if a hacker is listening and monitoring your traffic, then your NetSuite account can be easily compromised

 OAuth uses a token (which is generated prior to using that token in the request) to validate the user.
 This token is not impacted by password expiry.
 Furthermore, if a hacker is monitoring your communication with the server, only your account’s token will be compromised, not your password.
-So your account will remain safe from the hacker.
+So your account will remain safe from hackers.
 You can easily remove the token from your account and generate a new one.

 An OAuth Authentication header typically has the following details (since OAuth passes the following parameters).